mikerobeson/make_SILVA_db/README.md

 General procedure for making QIIME 2 compatible SILVA reference files

 **Note:**
 *Much of this code has been refactored, and much improved, as part of the [RESCRIPt plugin](https://github.com/bokulich-lab/RESCRIPt) for QIIME 2 (Released on June 12, 2020).
 Give it a try!
-Please consider citing RESCRIPt if you use this version of the code.*
+Please consider citing RESCRIPt if you use this version of the code.
+Also, please note that different versions of the SILVA database are released under different licenses.
+Refer to the [current SILVA release license information](https://www.arb-silva.de/silva-license-information/) for more details.
+[How to cite SILVA](https://www.arb-silva.de/contact/).*